Designing Digital Experiences — 4 Essential Questions for Your Business

-Digital experience encompasses all digital interactions (or touchpoints) between customers, suppliers, employees, and the organization itself — the entire business ecosystem.
-We also share Nielsen Norman Group’s approach, that takes it one step further: we reckon the experience is the delivery of the brand promise, and that’s why it is important to have a consistent “experience across interactions with a company or product”.
-If the digital experience is tied to the brand promise then it’s obviously closely integrated with marketing as well.
+We also share Nielsen Norman Group’s approach, which takes this concept one step further: experience is the delivery of the brand promise, and that’s why it is important to have a consistent “experience across interactions with a company or product”.
+If the digital experience is tied to the brand promise, then it’s closely integrated with Marketing.

-Let’s ruminate on that thought for a second.
-Most companies that are in the midst of a digital transformation require years to fulfill the digitization process and start with strategic initiatives, like a B2B portal for their distributors, or a brand-new app targeting click-n-collect service.
-However, when a company reacts to market pressure and rushes an initiative without ensuring it corresponds to a greater vision or to their business ecosystem, there’s a risk this new project will offer a fragmented experience or isolated experience.
-What’s the worst thing a company can do in a marketing, branding, or selling scenario?
-Provide a fragmented digital experience.
+Let’s hold on to that thought for a second.
+Most companies that are in the midst of a Digital Transformation require years to fulfill the digitization process and start with strategic initiatives, like a B2B portal for their distributors, or a brand-new app targeting click-and-collect service.

 Question 1: Are your digital initiatives part of the bigger picture?

-Keep in mind that an app like this can provide customer service if customers suffer from long waiting lines for a ride, but it can hardly fix the pain point itself.
-Your brand can suffer if the expectations for the app do not meet its offering.
-A better solution would be to design a solution or touchpoint for your digital assets that might help you to fix the long waiting likes — like a priority pass or convenient push notifications to avoid waiting in line.
-But this will require much more than an app: it will touch operations and even the business model.
-Furthermore, investment in technologies intended to bolster brand awareness and market presence might be better suited to solving the problem – these solutions also benefit the overall digital experience.
+A better solution would be to design a solution or touchpoint for your digital assets that might help you to fix the long waiting likes—like a priority pass or convenient push notifications to avoid waiting in line.
+But this will require much more than an app: it will touch operations and the business model.

 The aggregated value of digital experience design and the vision of a seamless digital environment is what is going to create an engaging overall experience for your customer.
 After all, connectivity and communication are two of the forces behind digital transformation.